redis/redis-doc/commands/brpop.md

 @array-reply: specifically:

-* A `nil` multi-bulk when no element could be popped and the timeout expired.
+* A @nil-reply when no element could be popped and the timeout expired.
-* A two-element multi-bulk with the first element being the name of the key where an element was popped and the second element being the value of the popped element.
+* A two-element multi-bulk with the first element being the name of the key where an element was popped and the second element is the value of the popped element.

 @examples